• Wife

 It’s okay though.
 That’s just me.
 I’m at peace and I have no fear of putting myself on display.
 I’m not afraid to bare my insecurities and imperfections.
 Just like the peacock who stands in full bloom, I want to be uninhibited and show the world who I am with all my expressive colors.
 I want to be me, with all my strangeness, eccentricities and quirks.
 I wish everyone could feel that way and stop tip toeing through life, worrying about what others will think of them.
 Instead, I will live out loud, with my heart on my sleeve, and go boldly and courageously into the world.
 I don’t care if my words fall flat or my ideas are rejected.
 Not afraid of failure or making mistakes, I will be remembered as someone who lived fully, who tried really hard to be better for others, and who tried to stay in the present moment.
 Here I am.
 This is me, with all of my colorful feathers on display.

-Follow Wife, Mom and Me on WordPress.com
+Follow Wife, Mom, & Me on WordPress.com

 Top Posts & Pages